 SELF-CARE CLASSES FOR SENIORS – QI GONG & ACUPRESSURE

 Cait’s Self-Care classes are designed for seniors who would like to learn more about how to support their own health and wellness in their daily lives.
 This SELF-CARE & WELLNESS CLASS focuses on Qi Gong and Self-Acupressure.
-Qi Gong (‘Chi Gung’)is an ancient Chinese health care system that integrates gentle movement, physical postures, breathing techniques and focused intention.
+Qi Gong is a profound method of gentle exercise which integrates movement, physical postures, breathing techniques and focused intention.
 It is practiced by all ages and all levels of ability for healing, health maintenance and to increase vitality.
-Acupressure is an ancient healing art which uses the fingers to find pressure or ‘potent points’ located all over the body which stimulate the body’s natural self-curative abilities.
-Please contact Cait to learn more about these classes.
+Acupressure is an ancient healing art which uses the fingers to find pressure or ‘potent points’ located all over the body which Can help relieve pain or discomfort.

 ABOUT CAIT McWHIR – Cait has been a massage therapist and senior care provider for many years.
 Passionate about her work, her clientele is diverse and includes active older adults as well as frail seniors who require specialized care.
 Certified as a Massage Therapist in 1998, her work incorporates various forms of bodywork & massage including Myofascial Release, Healing Touch, Five Element Acupressure & Meridian Massage, Joint Mobilization and Swedish massage.
 She is also an AIMLA certified Deep Tissue laser therapist.
 Infrared laser therapy, also known as cold laser, is FDA approved to reduce pain and inflammation and is very effective for many acute or chronic conditions.